Interpret your analysis, part 2: Advanced features

 If you would like to use cumulative sum in a formula, click Formula and type out CUMSUM.

-This chart shows a running total of revenue generated by Complete Purchase events.
-The April 19th data point represents a sum of revenue generated on all the preceding days of the selected time frame.
+This chart shows a running total of purchases using the Complete Purchase event.
+The April 19th data point represents a sum of purchases on all the preceding days of the selected time frame.
 Here, that means April 5th to April 19th.

 interpret_event_seg_2-8.png